Skip to main content

 • “The bomb mechanics, the endearingly blocky layouts, the god tier soundtrack that sounds like a continuation of what June Chikuma did with Bomberman Hero... even stylistically, it looks like a PS1 game polished up for the Dreamcast, in the best way possible.”

-• “I found the menu music to have a pretty short loop, so when my friends and I were discussing the game, it got repetitive pretty fast.”
+• “I found the menu music has a pretty short loop, so when my friends and I were discussing the game, it got repetitive pretty fast.”

 • “My only complaint is that the music feels too quiet without headphones and I kinda wish there were cutscenes similar to Bomberman Hero.”